 New Product Development Process vs Existing Products

 The diagram above shows the product life cycle divided into two components: 1) a product development process stage where new products are created and 2) a stage of managing existing products in the marketplace.
 The new product development process stages involve the product design and product launch.
 The portion of the product life cycle (growth, maturity, and decline) is concerned with how to manage products that are already in the marketplace.

 Each of these two components — product development and managing existing products — has its own techniques, methodologies, and metrics or KPIs.
 Both components must also include customer feedback to maximize the product’s value throughout its life cycle.

-Since product development involves considerable effort and a large investment, it is often treated apart from the remainder of the product life cycle.
+Since product development commercialization involves considerable effort and a large investment, it is often treated apart from the remainder of the product life cycle.
 But developing new products cannot be divorced from the totality of that life cycle.
 Developing a new product is just the beginning of a long journey.
 Note that product development life cycles apply just as well to agile product methodologies.